-What Is The Difference Between Wedge-Type Globe Valve And Slab Gate Valve?
+What Is The Difference Between Wedge-Type Gate Valve And Slab Gate Valve?

 A gate valve refers to a valve in which the closing component (gate) moves in a vertical direction along the flow of the medium.
 Gate valves are primarily used for shutting off flow in pipelines.